0x1eef/ryo.rb/README.md

 #### Ryo.each

-The following example demonstrates [`Ryo.each`](https://0x1eef.github.io/x/ryo.rb/Ryo.html#each-class_method) - a method that can be used to iterate through the properties of a Ryo object.
-Since Ryo takes every effort to not mix its implementation with the objects it creates, [`Ryo.each`](https://0x1eef.github.io/x/ryo.rb/Ryo.html#each-class_method) is not implemented as `#each` directly on a Ryo object:
+The following example demonstrates [`Ryo.each`](https://0x1eef.github.io/x/ryo.rb/Ryo.html#each-class_method) - a method that can iterate through the properties of a Ryo object.
+Since Ryo takes every effort to not mix its implementation with the objects it creates, [`Ryo.each`](https://0x1eef.github.io/x/ryo.rb/Ryo.html#each-class_method) is not implemented directly on a Ryo object.

+When a block is not given, [`Ryo.each`](https://0x1eef.github.io/x/ryo.rb/Ryo.html#each-class_method) returns an Enumerator that provides access to the methods of Enumerable.
+Methods on Enumerable won't return a Ryo object, but usually arrays.
+Ryo addresses that with its own specialized Enumerable methods that are covered just below.
+For now - a demonstration of [`Ryo.each`](https://0x1eef.github.io/x/ryo.rb/Ryo.html#each-class_method):

 ```ruby
 require "ryo"